gmnrmyr/NumoraQ/docs/main/PRD.md

 - GPT financial persona advisor (degen, doomer, etc)
 - Tier-based DevMenu skins (some with Unicorn Studio or Three.js animation) (based on Landing Page's implementation which works)
 - Dashboard Popup (image for now), uploadable via CMS.
+- Track + chart of stats (total portfolio and assets over time) (this should come from saved data once a day, make the chart dynamic and update daily) (useful for users to see if they're spending more or less than they planned. ai should also be able to give advice based on the chart according to user desviating from the in a positive or negative way.) (shows real portfolio growth or loss over time.)

 ### Phase 3 🔵📱📤
 - DBeaver migration (for free backups)